 Caneberries do best in slightly acidic soil with a pH near 5.6 to 6.2.1 By testing your soil, you'll know what soil amendments to use to get soil pH just right.
 By adding lime, you can raise soil pH.
 Adding garden sulfur or other products can help lower it.
 Your local county extension office can provide guidance.

 For raspberries and blackberries, it's best to make soil adjustments before you dig your planting holes.
 If you're growing in containers, you can buy commercial potting mixes made for acid-loving plants.
 They'll have the soil pH your berries need.

-Feed them in early spring with a balanced plant food, containing essential nutrients, such as Pennington UltraGreen All Purpose Plant Food 10-10-10.
-Give them a second feeding about 12-16 weeks later, and they'll stay well-fed.
+Feed raspberry and blackberry bushes in early spring with a balanced plant food containing essential nutrients, such as Pennington UltraGreen All Purpose Plant Food 10-10-10.
+Give them a second feeding 12 to 16 weeks later, and they'll stay well fed.

 When raspberries are ripe, they fall away from their cores, right into your hand.
 Blackberries show ripeness through softness and color.
 Harvest both types of berries as soon as they're ripe — and eat them to your heart's content.